Isaac3924/2211_Whether-Sweater-Final-Project/README.md

 6. Start the server by running **'rails server'**
 7. Visit **'http://localhost:5000'** in your web browser to confirm that the app is running.
 8. Test the API endpoints by visiting **'http://localhost:5000/api/v1/users'**, **'http://localhost:5000/api/v1/sessions'**, and **'http://localhost:5000/api/v1/road_trip'**.
 If you have a front-end that can call on the endpoints listed in step 8, you should receive a JSON response with the requested data.
-Orutilize Postman or similar API testing software.
+Or utilize Postman or similar API testing software.

 ## Authentication
 To register a user, send a POST request to **'/api/v1/users'** with the following parameters in the request body: